Skip to content

 Goal: from "I just signed up" to "I have a Business Central URL I can use."
 No CLI, no Azure, no Terraform.

-Go to bcdock.io/signup, enter your email, and follow the one-time code we send.
-The signup wizard captures your time zone and default Azure region — both can change later under Profile → Settings.
+2. Activate with your invite code at bcdock.io/signup once the email arrives.
+The signup wizard captures your time zone and default Azure region - both can change later under Profile → Settings.

-After signup you land on the dashboard with no environments yet.
+After activation, sign in with the one-time code we email you and you land on the dashboard with no environments yet.

 2. New environment